soffes/k-and-r/Readme.markdown

 ## Exercises

-Exercises are named `CHAPTER-NUMBER.c` as they are labeled in the book.
+Exercises are named as they are labeled in the book.
+(If an exercise instructs you to write more than one version of something, they will be suffixed with the number.)
 Some of the exercises (like ones that instruct you to think about something) are omitted.
 I note the section and page that the exercise is take from, as well as the exercise instructions at the top of the file in a comment.

 There are quite possibly better solutions to the exercises than what I have written, as I'm not super proficient in C (yet!).
 I figure if I type all of the examples and work all of the exercises, I'll be pretty decent at C by the end of the book (and hopefully improved my typing skills as well).